1ynxy/mesh-net/README.md

 ### host-clients structure

 Traditional video game networks are single-host many-client constructs.
-This requires the host to act differently to the clients in that it handles new connections and disconnects, collates information, and acts upon client input.
+A server is created which can then be connected to by any number of clients.
+This server is often distributed and run as a separate tool to the client software.
 Not only does this result in more work for developers, in order to keep both server and client programs up to date and compatible, but also the server instance has to be hosted temporarily, or in some cases indefinitely, by either the developers of the game or by the players themselves.
 This latter option is often referred to as community hosted server solutions.
 Both options have advantages and disadvantages for both the developers and the users.

 // INSERT DIAGRAM OF TRADITIONAL HOST-CLIENTS NETWORK STRUCTURE

 ### dedicated versus community

 Many developers do not opt to offer these server programs to the community, such as in Grand Theft Auto Five, because the design of the game requires more control over how the game is interacted with.
 Widely distributed server software that allows any user to host a game often is quickly reverse-engineered or modified in order to influence the gameplay or virtual world.
 In situations in which advantages can be gained through micro-transactions such modifications can negate the need to pay, resulting in a loss of profit, but server software modification by users can also be advantageous.
-In the case of games such as Minecraft, especially the Java based client, user modification is a major selling point offering many times more hours of gameplay than vanilla gameplay can.
+In the case of games such as Minecraft, especially the Java based client, user modification is a major selling point offering many times more hours of gameplay than the vanilla client can.
 User modifications can add missing features, fix bugs, improve performance, or substitute gameplay modes entirely.

 ### server authoritative